Terrorist Attacks by Vehicle Fast Facts

 Facts:

 Al Qaeda's Yemeni branch encouraged its Western recruits to use trucks as weapons.
-A 2010 webzine article, "The Ultimate Mowing Machine" called for deploying a pickup truck as a "mowing machine, not to mow grass but mow down the enemies of Allah."
+A 2010 webzine article, "The Ultimate Mowing Machine," called for deploying a pickup truck as a "mowing machine, not to mow grass but mow down the enemies of Allah."

 Al Qaeda's Yemeni branch encouraged its Western recruits to use trucks as weapons.
-A 2010 webzine article, "The Ultimate Mowing Machine" called for deploying a pickup truck as a "mowing machine, not to mow grass but mow down the enemies of Allah."
+A 2010 webzine article, "The Ultimate Mowing Machine," called for deploying a pickup truck as a "mowing machine, not to mow grass but mow down the enemies of Allah."

 In September 2014, ISIS spokesman Abu Mohammad al-Adnani called for lone wolf attacks using improvised weaponry, "If you are not able to find an IED or a bullet, then single out the disbelieving American, Frenchman or any of their allies.
 Smash his head with a rock or slaughter him with a knife or run him over with your car or throw him down from a high place or choke him or poison him."